dannycastonguay/blog/_posts/2026-08-10-how-long-does-it-take.md

 The old function promises certainty about X. The new function creates evidence about Y.

 So please, stop asking, “How long will it take?”
-Start asking, “What is the fastest, cheapest thing we can do next to discover what actually solves Y?”
+Start asking, “What is the fastest, cheapest thing we can do next to discover what actually solves Y?”.

+This is how you keep your agency in a world where AI distorts every timeline:

+1. stay focused on the problem,
+2. don't get attached to your solution
+3. seek evidence to decide what gets built